16 August, 2019

 Spam Email Filter

 Spam filters must be enabled to ensure that email policies are being enforced as expected.
-The penetration testers verify whether the spam filter can filter incoming/outgoing emails and block unsolicited emails.
+The penetration testers verify whether the spam filter.

 Just like proxy servers, network firewalls prevent undesirable traffic from entering your web application.
 The penetration testers not only check the efficiency of a network firewall but also explore the possibilities of bypassing the firewalls.